Fred Kerley: Personal life

 Kerley's older cousin is former NFL wide receiver Jeremy Kerley.
+Kerley has three children with his estranged wife Angelica Taylor.
+He dated fellow athlete Alaysha Johnson in 2024.
+He has been in a relationship with DJ Sky High Baby since 2025.

 In July 2025, Kerley converted to Islam.

 Legal issues

 Kerley was charged in spring 2024 with domestic violence and robbery.

 Kerley was arrested in Miami Beach on January 2, 2025, after a confrontation with police escalated into a physical altercation.
 Authorities released bodycam footage showing Kerley arguing with officers near an active investigation scene on 9th Street, where he expressed concern about his parked vehicle.
 Police instructed him to leave the area, but he refused, leading to a shoving match.

 In May 2025, Kerley was arrested and charged with battery ahead of a planned appearance at a Grand Slam Track meet in Miami.
+All charges were dropped following an agreement requiring the completion of a six-month pre-trial diversion program.
+"They put me through hell, but truth walked me home.
+Cases dismissed," Kerley wrote on Instagram.